cudmore/pie/readme.md

 # Raspberry Pi Controlled Experiment (PiE)

-## This is a work in progress and is updated daily.
-If you are interested in using this code, please email robert.cudmore@gmail.com

-A web server to control an experiment to record video and optionally control a motorized treadmill.
+A complete web based system to control an experiment with video recording and optionally control a motorized treadmill.

+## Disclaimer

+This repository is working in my hands but may not in yours.
+Please email robert.cudmore@gmail.com with questions or better yet, open an [issue](https://github.com/cudmore/pie/issues).
+If this code is used in any way, please be a good scientist/colleague and give me credit.

-#### Features
+## Features

+ - Configurable web interface
  - Video recording
  - Video streaming to a browser
  - Trigger video recording with general-purpose-input-output (GPIO)